zach-lawless/gym-wordle/README.md

 If the player guesses the word correctly before using up all six of their guesses, they win.

 ## Methodology
-The following subsections describe the methodology used to create the environment
+The following subsections describe the methodology used to create the environment.

 ### Words
-All possible candidate words for the game Wordle are "hidden" in the source code and can be extracted by inspecting the code via a browser like Firefox or Chrome.
+All possible 5 letter candidate words for the game Wordle are "hidden" in the source code and can be extracted by inspecting the code via a browser like Firefox or Chrome.

 I copied all possible words found in the source code to a text file, and encoded them such that they follow the following mapping: